kendellproduction/Begin-With-Ai/PROJECT_TASKS.md

   - Acceptance: README updated; deploy scripts reference config; `npm run production-deploy` validates

 ## 🧭 Top Priorities (Quick Wins for Production)
-- [x] **COMPLETED: Direct users to Lessons page on open/login**
-  - ✅ Acceptance: Visiting `/` or completing login lands on `/lessons` (protected route).
-  - ✅ Implementation: `navigateAfterAuth()` in utils/navigationUtils.js redirects to `/lessons`
-- [x] **COMPLETED: Hide in‑progress/placeholder lessons from public list**
-  - ✅ Acceptance: Lessons with `hidden: true` or `status: 'under_development'` do not render on `/lessons`.
-  - ✅ Implementation: LessonsOverview.js filters for published lessons only (lines 225-228)
-- [x] **COMPLETED: Confirm published‑only visibility**
-  - ✅ Acceptance: Only lessons with `status: 'published'` (or explicit published flag) appear.
-  - ✅ Implementation: Consistent filtering applied across LessonsOverview and admin panels
-- [x] **COMPLETED: Clear empty state CTA on Lessons page (admin only)**
-  - ✅ Acceptance: Admins see a "Create Your First Lesson" link to `/unified-lesson-builder` when no lessons exist.
-  - ✅ Implementation: DashboardOverview.js shows create button for empty state
 - [ ] **REMAINING: Clean database of placeholder lessons**
   - Acceptance: No legacy placeholder cards; empty state appears until new content is published.
   - Next: Run database cleanup script or manually remove placeholder content